-- 2. If several ANN models are concatenated to obtain a given result, approximation errors may increase beyond acceptable bounds at the last output layer.
+- Non-invertible functions are not guaranteed to be successfully modelled with ANNs in their conventional layout.
+Most often, this is due to the fact that the input/ output assignment of variables was done in advance of training, with insufficient knowledge about the given relation's nature.
+This may become a trap, since ANNs are typically applied exactly when there is little known about the function and its general type as well. - 2.
+If several ANN models are concatenated to obtain a given result, approximation errors may increase beyond acceptable bounds at the last output layer.
 Coupling conventional ANNs may only be safe if their accuracy is guaranteed to lie within specified limits.
-(Note that a useful approach was proposed by Ghiassi et al. [3] where an initial neural network is augmented by further nonlinearities and additional layers if accuracy deteriorates beyond a given bound.) - 3.
+(Note that a useful approach was proposed by Ghiassi and Saidane (2005), where an initial neural network is augmented by further nonlinearities and additional layers if accuracy deteriorates beyond a given bound.) - 3.
 Even for the same system, a wide scope of problems may exist.
-These are related to the same system-which suggests that their solution can rely on the same knowledge-but in the classical approach, each of them would require separate ANNs, each having its own specific input/output configuration. - 4.
-Since obtaining knowledge about a complex system is cumbersome and demands large computational efforts.
-Therefore, such knowledge should be stored in a reusable form-this is, however, hardly possible with the rigid configuration of a classical ANN.
+These are related to the same system-which suggests that their solution can rely on the same knowledge-but in the classical approach, each of them would require separate ANNs, each having its own specific input/output configuration.

+4. Since obtaining knowledge about a complex system is cumbersome and demands large computational efforts, therefore, such knowledge should be stored in a reusable form-this is, however, hardly possible with the rigid configuration of a classical ANN.

-These difficulties can be overcome if a generic, reusable ANN-based model is compiled-exactly this strategy is followed by the approach of Viharos et al. [10].
+These difficulties can be overcome if a generic, reusable ANN-based model is compiled-exactly this strategy is followed by the approach of Viharos et al. (2002).
 Prior to applying this method, a sufficiently large set of training patterns must be given, with allowable estimation tolerances assigned to each component of the learning vectors.
 At this stage, it is not necessary to know the input/output assignment of the components, as the algorithm will find the best configuration automatically.
-Performing a complete search of all possible configurations would be too slow, therefore, a heuristic method, sequential forward selection is used [7].
+Performing a complete search of all possible configurations would be too slow, therefore, a heuristic method, sequential forward selection is used (Viharos et al., 1999a).
 Here, a possible output candidate is selected and the learning performance (learning speed and accuracy) of the ANN is monitored, keeping allowable tolerances of the given parameter in mind.
-Should the training of the ANN for a given input/output arrangement succeed, the selected variable becomes eligible for being an output.
+Should the training of the ANN for a given input/ output arrangement succeed, the selected variable becomes eligible for being an output.
 Once a variable is validated as an output, further output candidates are selected and checked until the highest number of outputs is found.
 This automatic search can also detect non-invertible relations, as in their case, training the input/output arrangement corresponding to their inverse fails.
 An important characteristic of the method is the unchanging topology of the network where, as shown in Fig. 2, unused neurons and links are not deleted but only protected from being altered during learning.